top of page

 Busy Caretakers with Multiple Patients

-• Drug name and patient name should be most prominent information.
+• Drug name and patient name should be highest priority information.

 • Instructions must be easy to locate.